-Snow boots vs hiking boots: which do you need?
+Snow boots vs hiking boots: what's best for winter?

-If you’re planning on hitting the trail in snowy conditions, you’ll definitely want some quality footwear to keep you on your feet as well as staying comfortable and dry in nasty conditions (Image credit: Westend61)
+If you’re planning on hitting the trail in snowy conditions, you’ll definitely want some quality footwear (Image credit: Getty Images)

 Swipe to scroll horizontally